Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Preliminaries

-Fenichel, at~\cite{Fenichel1979}, proved that normal hyperbolicity allows the persistence of invariant compact parts of the slow manifold under singular perturbation, i.e., the dynamical structure of such parts with $\xi = 0$ persists for $\xi > 0$ small.
+Fenichel, in \cite{Fenichel1979}, proved that normal hyperbolicity allows the persistence of invariant compact parts of the slow manifold under singular perturbation, i.e., the dynamical structure of such parts with $\xi = 0$ persists for $\xi > 0$ small.
+Even more, with predictable stability.
 More precisely: